 While describing the "huge sums of money" directed towards Surf Life Saving as being "laudable",

-APOLA National President Greg Hackfath’s letters say that "most of this funding is used for administration, mass media education programs and equipment such as IRB’s and drones, as well as risk assessment and subsequent reports."
+APOLA National President Greg Hackfarth’s letters say that "most of this funding is used for administration, mass media education programs and equipment such as IRBs (inflatable rescue boats) and drones, as well as risk assessment and subsequent reports."